-Our long-term goal is to encourage and promote a deep shift in the way that people think about security, based on the understanding that lasting security is not attainable through military means.
-Developing long-term ‘sustainable security’ for everyone means understanding the root causes of conflict, and promoting dialogue rather than confrontation as the means to a truly secure world.
+Sometimes described as a conflict resolution, conflict transformation or peacebuilding organisation, ORG’s mission is larger than this.
+Our long-term goal is a deep shift in the way that people think about security, based on the understanding that lasting security is not attainable through military means.
+Developing long-term ‘sustainable security’ for everyone means understanding the root causes of conflict and creating safe spaces for dialogue as the means to a truly secure world.

 We work through research, analysis and dialogue to understand the deep roots of conflicts and the evolving nature of violent confrontation in order to develop and promote peaceful and sustainable alternatives.

-Conflict Analysis.
-Underpinning our work to resolve conflicts, we analyse the toughest security questions using detailed research and deep understanding of human psychology.
-Sustained analysis of the self-reinforcing logics and counter-productive consequences of nuclear rivalry, the ‘War on Terror’ and military interventions inform our commitment to sustainable, non-military security solutions.
+Our work begins with understanding the root causes of violent conflict, from the psychological basis of confrontation, domination and ‘deterrence’ to struggles over resources and growing inequality.
+Sustained analysis of the self-reinforcing logics and counter-productive consequences of nuclear rivalry, the ‘War on Terror’ and military occupations inform our commitment to sustainable, non-military security solutions.

-Non-Military Alternatives.
 Reactive, militarised approaches do not provide solutions to contemporary security challenges; more often, they escalate cycles of violence.
+They also detract from efforts to address the deeper drivers of conflict like marginalisation, resource scarcity and climate change.
 We work to understand, develop and promote the preventive, non-military solutions needed to build lasting peace, security and justice.
-Where violent conflict has broken out, we apply our insights to help transform conflict and end the violence.